kuleshov/tensor-factorization/README.md

 Tensor Factorization via Matrix Factorization
 =============================================

-Just as a matrix always has a singular value decomposition, a tensor (e.g., a `d x d x d` array) can often be factorized into a sum of rank-one components.
+In the same way that a matrix always possesses a singular value decomposition, a tensor (e.g., a `d x d x d` array) can often be factorized into a sum of rank-one components.